 The Gambling Harm Awareness Week Story

-Events and activities will take place around the country during this week, and the aim is to raise awareness in our communities about the harm from gambling, particularly pokie machines; the most harmful form of gambling.
+During this week, events and activities will take place around the country that aim is to raise awareness in our communities about the harm from gambling, particularly pokie machines; the most harmful form of gambling.
 Although these events are fun, family events, they carry a serious message.

 It is a significant social issue that can’t be ignored.

 The first Gamblefree Day was held on 1 September 2005.